Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Comments
-Comments are used to explain the context of code and prevent the execution on a specific code; Lua will just ignore them.
+Comments are used to explain the context of code and what its purpose is or to disable the execution of code.
+This won't effect anything inside the Lua program because it will be ignored.
 Comments starts with a double minus <kbd>--</kbd> characters as the syntax for single-line comment.
 For multi-line comments should have double brackets <kbd>[[]]</kbd> characters with the double minus <kbd>--</kbd> characters before it.

 Example:
 ```lua